 Note: This guide is about saving money – please drink responsibly!

-There’s very little difference, except the price, between supermarket brands and the more recognisable drinks, especially when you are mixing them with soft drinks.
+A top tip is to remember that there’s very little difference, except the price, between supermarket brands and the more recognisable drinks, especially when you are mixing them with soft drinks.
 Have a few at home and it’ll get you well on your way before you’ve made a big dent in your budget.

 Look out for flyers or notices that offer free entry before certain times.
 You’ll save money (usually by arriving just before 11 o clock).
+The best student night outs often get packed and have big queues to get in – so avoid waiting in the cold, grab a seat and get cheaper entry.

 More often than not, they’ll sort you out – they’ll see the long term potential of having groups of friends as regular clients and cha-ching more money in their tills.

-4. Use Free ATMs
+4. USE FREE ATMs

 Do not, we repeat, DO NOT EVER pay to take your own money out of cash machines.
 Night clubs and bars are notorious for having the cash machines that charge you to do this and will charge an average of £2.50 just to withdraw your own money.